ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 any order.
 Once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
-[Optional: Implementations are responsible for arbitrating requests for context IDs from multiple extensions.]

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.
 This document does not define how